kb-dk/ds-storage/README.md

 ## Swagger UI
 The Swagger UI is available at <http://localhost:8080/ds-storage/api/>, providing access to both the `v1` and the `devel` versions of the GUI.

+## Deployment to a server (development/stage/production).
+Install Tomcat server
+Install PostgreSql (or any JDBC database).
+Create a database tablespace and define the tables using the file: create_ds_storage.ddl
+Configure tomcat with the context enviroment file ds-storage.xml.
+Edit the two environment for ds-storage.logback.xml and ds-datahandler.yaml
+Configure ds-datahandler.yaml with the JDCB properties for the database.

 See the file [DEVELOPER.md](DEVELOPER.md) for developer specific details and how to deploy to tomcat.